top of page

 —Rudyard Kipling, "The Explorer"

-As an environmental geographer, I research how people make healthy and sustainable use of natural resources in contexts characterized by societal and environmental change.
-I am involved in several concurrent research initiatives, all at various stages of progress.
+As an environmental geographer, I research how people make healthy and sustainable use of natural resources in contexts characterized by societal and environmental change. two major research projects, separate in terms of research questions, methodologies, and funding sources, but which share theoretical underpinnings and some field site locations.
 Each is described below and publications resulting from these projects are available on the CV and Publications page.